• Skip to main content

 Biscoff cake

-This recipe makes a caramelised biscuit traybake cake otherwise known as a sheet cake.
-The cake is made using a basic vanilla batter with caramelised biscuit spread added to create a caramel flavoured cake.
+This recipe makes a caramelised biscuit (biscoff) traybake cake otherwise known as a sheet cake.
+The cake includes caramelised biscuit spread in the batter and in the frosting.

 Ingredients